 2. Doberman Pinscher

-As the most popular pinscher-type dogs, the Doberman Pinscher has become one of America’s most popular breeds.
-Given the brains and brawn of this massive dog, it’s easy to see why the Doberman is regarded as a top guardian.
+As the most popular pinscher-type dogs, Doberman Pinschers have easily become one of America’s top dog breeds.
+Given both the brains and brawn of this massive dog, it’s easy to see why the Doberman is regarded as a top guard dog.

 These dogs were first bred by a tax collector from the 19th century, named Louis Dobermann.
 In those days, tax collecting was a dangerous job.
 Not everyone was ecstatic about giving away their hard-earned money to the government.

-As a result, Louis developed these dogs (from the German Pinscher and other local breeds) to be a canine bodyguard on his collection runs.
+As a result, Louis developed these dogs (from the German Pinscher and other local breeds) to be a very capable canine bodyguard on his collection runs.
 Needless to say, it was effective.
-And soon enough, many others inquired about this breed for various work.
+And soon enough, a lot of people started to inquire about this breed for various work.

 Doberman Pinscher Temperament

 The ideal Doberman is neither too shy nor aggressive.
 In fact, most dogs tend to be brave and calm.
 But at the same time, a Doberman will always be alert and vigilant.
-When the situation calls for it, you can count on them being there.
+When the situation calls for it, you will be able to count on them being there.

 Doberman Pinschers are adaptive dogs, making them great for all types of families – even if you live in an apartment.
 However, they are going to be energetic and active.
 So make sure they get the minimum 1-2 hours exercise a day.